 The Epilepsy Division works through the UC Epilepsy Center

 , of the UC Gardner Neuroscience Institute.
-Our neurology faculty makes up the center, designated as the only adult Level 4 rated center in the region by the National Association of Epilepsy Centers
+Our 8 fellowship trained neurology physicians make up the center, designated as the only adult Level 4 rated center in the region by the National Association of Epilepsy Centers

 The Epilepsy Center at the University of Cincinnati Gardner Neuroscience Institute is one of the most experienced in the U.S., having performed epilepsy surgery for 30 years.
 Our physicians treat thousands of patients annually and are widely considered experts in diagnosing, treating and researching the disorder.

-Over 2.9 million people in the US have epilepsy and at least 1/3 of them will have seizures that are incompletely controlled with medication.
-Epilepsy centers have an enormous role in evaluation and treatment of people with epilepsy because epilepsy centers is where the expertise and technology to best help those with medication refractory is concentrated.
+Over 3 million people in the US have epilepsy and at least 1/3 of them will have seizures that are incompletely controlled with medication.
+Epilepsy centers have an enormous role in evaluation and treatment of people with epilepsy because an epilepsy center is where the expertise and technology to best help those with medication refractory epilepsy is concentrated.

 Many of the Epilepsy Division members are national and international leaders in the field.
 Dr. Privitera served as President of the American Epilepsy Society in 2016.
 The AES is the largest organization in the world of professionals involved in epilepsy diagnosis, treatment and research.
 Dr. Ficker serves as the AES’ fellowship committee director and serves on the Professional Advisory Board of the national Epilepsy Foundation.
 Many faculty members have lectured throughout the US and the world.